awsdocs/aws-doc-sdk-examples/resources/cdk/README.md

 For instructions on how to run any of these apps, see [Running a CDK app](#cdk).

+## messaging-app-unauthenticated-role-sqs-fifo-queue
+This AWS CDK app creates the following resources:
+- An AWS Identity and Access Management (IAM) unauthenticated role with permissions for Amazon Simple Queue Service (Amazon SQS).
+- An Amazon SQS First In First Out (FIFO) queue.

 ## lex_bot_example_iam_unauth_role
 This AWS CDK app creates the following resources:
 - An AWS Identity and Access Management (IAM) unauthenticated role with permissions